ethereum/hive/docs/intro.md

 Ethereum client implementations.
 You can find the latest test results at
 <https://hivetests.ethdevops.io/>.

-## Overview of currently implemented simulators
+## Overview of available simulators

 This is an overview of some of the simulators which are currently implemented and running continuously on the production hive instance: